marlonmisra/lane-finding/README.md

 ## Lane finding project

 ### Introduction
-In order to navigate a self-driving car, one of core skills is to be able to detect lane markings and extrapolate them to full lane lines.
-In this project, I'm  starting with test images and test videos that come from a front-facing camera, and I'm showing a simple way to output predicted lane lines.
+In order to navigate a self-driving car, one of core skills is detecting lane markings and extrapolating full lane lines.
+In this project, I'm  starting with test images and test videos that come from a front-facing car camera, and I'm showing a simple way to output predicted lane lines.

-The steps I'll be describing are as follows:
+The steps I'll be describing are:
-* Applying Gaussian blurs and grayscale transformations to remove the effects of noise and remove unnecessary colors.
+* Applying Gaussian blur and grayscale transformations to remove the effects of noise and remove unnecessary colors.
 * Using a form of edge detection, called the Canny Edge transform, and tuning the parameters.
 * Applying a mask that removes areas of the image that don't provide value.
 * Utilizing the Hough transform, a technique that detects line segments.